RobertGardner/teach-exercise-assets/docs/its-capstone-project/contact.md

 1. **Open Your CSS File**: Open the `styles.css` file in your code editor.
 2. **Add a CSS Rule for the Contact Section**:
    - Create a new CSS rule-set for the `.contact-section` class.
 This class will style the background and padding of the contact section container.
-Set the `background-color` property to `lightgrey`, and `border-radius` to `10px`.
+Set the `background-color` property to `lightgrey`.
 3. **Style the Form**:
    - Create a new CSS rule-set for the `#contact-form` ID.
 This will ensure the form is displayed as a column.
 Set the `display` property to `flex` and `flex-direction` to `column`.
 4. **Style the Form Labels**: